Set Aside of Prior Support Orders

 ATTORNEYS GUIDING ATLANTA RESIDENTS THROUGH FAMILY LAW MATTERS

 Once a court enters an order, it is generally final, subject only to appeal to a higher court.
 However, under limited circumstances, a party bound by the court order may seek to “set aside” the order.
 Essentially, a motion to set aside a court’s order asks the judge to make the order inoperative and thus return the case to where it was before the order was issued.
 This form of relief may be granted under certain conditions, and, in family law, a motion to set aside an order will often arise in the context of support orders.
-If you need advice on seeking to set aside a support order, the family law lawyers at the Law Offices of Thomas C. Rowsey can assist you.
-Atlanta residents and other people throughout Georgia have enlisted our guidance in these complicated matters.
+If you need advice on seeking to set aside a support order, the lawyers at Rowsey & Stelter can assist you.
+Atlanta residents and other people throughout Georgia have enlisted our guidance in these complicated family law matters.

 SEEKING TO SET ASIDE A PRIOR SUPPORT ORDER